It was a case of wúnderbar for one particular film last night as the Oscar race continues to build towards its thrilling climax.

 Emma Mackey

-Be the first to comment on "2023 EE BAFTA winners: All Quiet on the Western Front shocks while Banshees of Inisherin and Elvis score multiple gongs"
+Be the first to comment on "2023 EE BAFTAs: All Quiet on the Western Front shocks while The Banshees of Inisherin and Elvis score multiple gongs"